Marsarah-dev/MarsarahTweaks/MarsarahTweaks/Readmes/MarsarahTweaks_DescriptionT.md

 - Specific details can be found in the **Docs** tab of the **Nexusmods** page

-🔄 Requires reopening the build menu after toggling the config mid-game
+🔄 Toggling mid-game requires reopening the build menu.

 **❗ Conflicts:** Mods that modify vanilla build piece costs.
 - Works with mods that add new build pieces (but does not affect them)